 localhost:8080/callback.php) in the developer portal for the application.

 I hope this was helpful to those of you struggling with OAuth!
 In part two, we’ll look at how to refresh and revoke the access tokens.
-Let me know if you have any questions or comments, and of course, follow us on Twitter at @SquareDev.
+Let me know if you have any questions or comments, and while you are here: Sign up for our monthly developer newsletter, come say hi in the Square dev Slack channel, and of course, follow us on Twitter at @SquareDev.